Vinus1501/Document-2/README.md

 -So, in simple words, EBS is like a flexible, virtual hard drive that you can attach to your virtual computer in AWS, and it helps you store and manage your data in the cloud.

 ![](https://driveshero.com/wp-content/uploads/2022/09/Aws-Nvme-Ssd-Vs-Ebs_3211.png)

+**Features of Amazon EBS**
+-1.
+Block Storage:
+-EBS provides block-level storage volumes that you can attach to EC2 instances.
+These volumes behave like raw, unformatted block devices, and you can install a file system on them as you would with a physical hard drive.

+2.Snapshots for Backup: